 Aquaculture is a large industry in many low income countries (LICs); fish farms account for about 5 percent of the GDP of Bangladesh.
 Improving the quality of aquaculture pond water has the potential to increase fish yields, raise incomes, and improve food security.
 In large aquaculture facilities, aeration has been shown to improve water quality and increase yields.
 However, aeration equipment is costly and requires electrical power inputs which can limit its use in LICs.
 Dissolved oxygen (DO) that is used by the fish is provided by photosynthesis, which is related to sunlight and takes place during daylight hours.
 The oxygen is produced at the pond surface and much oxygen is lost to the atmosphere.
 By circulating the water, more oxygen can be introduced.

 In many low-income countries aquaculture is a large industry.
 Improving the quality of aquaculture pond water has the potential to increase fish yields, raise incomes, and improve food security.
-The University of Toronto’s proposed approach is a new aeration method that does not require electricity, has few maintenance requirements with no moving parts, and is inexpensive to fabricate and deploy in LICs.
-The system uses heat that is captured through a solar thermal absorber plate and transferred to the bottom of the pond to heat the bottom water.
+The University of Toronto’s proposed approach is a new aeration method that does not require electricity, has no moving parts, has low maintenance requirements, and is inexpensive to fabricate and deploy in low income countries.
+The system uses heat that is captured through a solar thermal absorber and transferred to the bottom of the pond to heat the water.
 The heated water will rise and mix the pond, spreading oxygen-rich water from the top through the entire depth of the pond.
 The passive aeration system will increase pond dissolved oxygen levels to improve water quality, allow for increased density of fish stock, higher fish yields, as well as larger fish that have a higher market value and demand.
 At higher levels of dissolved oxygen, fish feed is also used more efficiently, which reduces operating costs.